Motiejus Valančius: Bishop

 He was consecrated bishop in 1850, the first peasant to head over that diocese.
 Taking up his duties, he guided the diocese for the next 25 years, years of religious, political and social change not only within Samogitia but in Lithuania as a whole.
-He expanded and improved the Samogitian parochial school network, wrote many religious books, and in 1858 inaugurated a temperance movement, which grew to encompass nearly a million members, almost half of the county’s population.
+He expanded and improved the Samogitian parochial school network, wrote many religious books, and in 1858 inaugurated a temperance movement, which grew to encompass nearly a million members, almost half of Lithuania's population.
 He also wrote the first Lithuanian language history of the Samogitian diocese, which has not lost its scientific value even nowadays.

 His pastoral and educational work was interrupted by the uprising of 1863–1864 and was made extremely difficult as the Russian government tightened its reins after the revolt's defeat.
 Yet these circumstances did not prevent him from following a course that brought him into direct conflict with the authorities.
-He made every effort to undermine the government’s scheme of Russification.
+He made every effort to undermine the government's scheme of Russification.
 In 1874 Valančius fell ill and died in Kaunas on May 29, 1875.
 He was interred in the crypt of the Kaunas Cathedral Basilica.